COVID-19 TERMS AND CONDITIONS

 Students with outstanding balances will be placed on hold by the University, and will be barred from attending classes, or moving into accommodations, until payment is made in full.
-Failure to make payment in full by the payment deadline may lead to penalties, including not being able to register for class, which will impact the ability of the Student to remain in the U.S.
+Failure to make payment in full by the payment deadline may lead to penalties and may result in a revocation of the I-20, which will impact the ability of the Student to remain in the U.S.

 10. Payment Process

-Payment can be made to Study Group using a number of payment options via the online platform accessed through the How to Pay page.
+Payment can be made to Study Group using a number of payment options via the payment platform.
+Access to this platform can be found online here.

 10a.
 Certain payment options will carry a processing fee of 2.5%.
 We reserve the right to alter this charge from time to time.
 If you choose to pay in your local currency, a foreign exchange rate will apply.
 The applicable exchange rate can be viewed online at the time and date of the payment.
 Bank charges and commission for both the sending and receiving banks will be paid by the sender of funds, or they will be applied to the student’s account.